Skip to main content

 Income development over the past 15 years

 On average across all farms, agricultural income per unpaid (family) worker has increased over the past 15 years.
-However, there have been considerable fluctuations: between around €27,000 in the 2009/10 marketing year and most recently around €80,000 in the 2022/23 marketing year.
+However, there have been considerable fluctuations: between around €27,000 in the 2009/10 marketing year and most recently around €80,000 in the penultimate 2022/23 marketing year.

-Over the past 15 years, nominal incomes have risen by an average of 4.5 per cent per year with significant annual fluctuations, while real incomes have risen by three per cent per year.
+Over the past 15 years, nominal incomes have risen by an average of 4.8 per cent per year with significant annual fluctuations, while real incomes have risen by three per cent per year.
 This difference arises because the inflation rate and therefore the actual purchasing power is not taken into account in the nominal income trend, whereas it is in the real income trend.

 This average analysis of all farms does not take into account the major differences in agriculture, e.g. due to specific production methods, farm sizes and regional location factors.

 All types of farm show a wide variation in income.
 The dispersion is particularly pronounced among horticultural farms, but is also comparatively high among arable and finishing farms.
-On average over the three marketing years 2020/21 to 2022/23, the farms generated an average income of almost €58,000 per unpaid (family) worker.
+On average over the three marketing years 2021/22 to 2023/24, the farms generated an average income of almost €66,000 per unpaid (family) worker.

 The quantiles shown illustrate how income is distributed.
-Half of all farms generated an income of less than €41,000 (median) and a quarter of the farms generated around €17,000 or less (25% quantile).
-In contrast, the most successful quarter of farms (75% quantile) generated an income of more than 78,500 euros.
-10 per cent of the farms suffered income losses of more than EUR 1,500 per unpaid (family) worker (10% quantile), while the income of the most successful 10 per cent of all farms was more than EUR 140,000 per unpaid (family) worker (90% quantile).
+Half of all farms generated an income of less than €46,000 (median) and a quarter of the farms generated around €20,000 or less (25% quantile).
+In contrast, the most successful quarter of farms (75% quantile) generated an income of more than 88,000 euros.
+Less than 10 percent of farms suffered income losses, while the income of the most successful 10 percent of all farms amounted to more than €154,000 per unpaid (family) worker (90% quantile).

 Direct payments are a central point of discussion when it comes to the future direction of the Common Agricultural Policy (CAP).
 Analyses of the accounting statements from the Test Farming Network show that direct payments are a key component of farm income.